AryaChakraborty/articulus_rag/CONTRIBUTING.md

 ### Install dependencies

-First, navigate into the project's directory
+First, navigate to the project's directory

 ```
 $ cd articulus_rag
 ```

-Next, use `pip` to install the project' dependencies
+Next, use `pip` to install the project's dependencies
 ```
 $ pip install -r requirements.txt
 ```

-**Developers Note :** Install the source code as a package in editable format
+**Developers Note:** Install the source code as a package in editable format
 ```
 $ pip install -e .
 ```